Last call: Italy

 Italy does not have a legally mandated closing time.
 Alcohol may be served or sold anywhere 24 hours a day, 7 days a week.

 In Rome, an ordinance was passed in January 2009 to make 2 a.m. the last call in Campo de' Fiori and the neighbourhoods of Trastevere and Testaccio.
 The new last call time for these areas was initiated to curtail nighttime commotion in those popular parts of Rome.

 Japan

 Japan does not have a legally mandated closing time.
 Alcohol may be served or sold anywhere 24 hours a day.

 New Zealand

 Until December 18, 2013, bars could close at any time they wanted (often 7 am).
 Since December 18, 2013, all bars and nightclubs must close at 3 or 4 am.
 Special conditions apply on Holy/ Maundy Thursday, Holy Saturday (Easter Eve), the day before ANZAC day and Christmas Eve, when bars must close their doors by midnight.
-Private bars and workingmen's clubs may stay open beyond that curfew.
+Private bars and working men's clubs may stay open beyond that curfew.